Updated 21st June 2021

 The Department for Health has extended the time limit for frozen embryo, egg and sperm storage by a further two years to 12 years.
 This is to protect people who may be reaching the end of the original ten year limit and who are prevented from carrying on with treatment due to the current crisis.

 Fertility organisations have been lobbying the government on this point of law for some time so this extension to the time limit is very welcome and it is hoped, may pave the way for future changes in law around the issue of storage.

 If you are going through a pregnancy involving a surrogate, there are different interpretations as well as concerns around whether the intended parents can be present for the birth.
-To combat past lockdown measures, the Family Court has put in place systems to facilitate hearings involving parental orders via telephone and video conferencing which is enabling matters to progress in spite of the lockdown.
+To combat past lockdown measures, the Family Court has put in place systems to facilitate hearings involving parental orders via telephone and video conferencing to enable matters to progress in spite of the lockdown.